 In my experience working with teams of engineers on PCB design projects, there inevitably comes a point where the brains in the rooms start disagreeing with each other.
 In some cases, the answer as to who is in the right is clear.
 However, as is often the case in technical trades, there are also times when it’s not clear (and the difference is chalked up to “different styles”).

-A common disagreement between electrical engineers that I’ve run across is that it’s best practice to place a bypass capacitor “before the circuit” on the PCB.
+A common disagreement between electrical engineers that I’ve run across is that it’s best practice a bypass capacitor placement “before the circuit” on the PCB.
 Some folks are such diehard followers of the “before the circuit” rule that they will even complicate the PCB design to accomplish this.
 I am a firm believer in the “less is more” principles of design, and value simplicity and elegance of design over these sort of rules.
 However, is there some truth to this obsession with bypass capacitor placement?
 Let’s take a closer look.

 Best Practices for Bypass Capacitor Placement